Danica McKellar: Later acting career

-In 2008, she starred in Heatstroke, a Sci-Fi Channel film about searching for alien life on Earth and in 2009 she was one of the stars commenting on the occurrences of the new millennium in VH1's I Love the New Millennium and was the math correspondent for Brink, a program by the Science Channel about technology.
+In 2008, she starred in Heatstroke, a Sci-Fi Channel film about searching for alien life on Earth, and in 2009 she was one of the stars commenting on the occurrences of the new millennium in VH1's I Love the New Millennium and was the math correspondent for Brink, a program by the Science Channel about technology.
 In 2013, she played Ellen Plainview in Lifetime's reimagining of the 1956 Alfred Hitchcock film The Wrong Man.

 McKellar has also worked as a voice actress, having provided the voice of Jubilee in the video game X-Men Legends (2004), and Invisible Woman in Marvel: Ultimate Alliance (2006) and Marvel: Ultimate Alliance 2 (2009).
 She provided the voice of Miss Martian in the TV series Young Justice.

 In 2012, she starred in the Lifetime film Love at the Christmas Table with Dustin Milligan.

 In January 2013, she starred in the Syfy film Tasmanian Devils with Apolo Ohno.

 On August 20, 2013, Canadian singer Avril Lavigne released the music video for her single "Rock N Roll" from her self-titled fifth album, which features McKellar as "Winnie Cooper".

-On March 4, 2014, she was announced to be competing on season 18 of Dancing with the Stars.
+On March 4, 2014, it was announced that McKellar would be competing on season 18 of Dancing with the Stars.
 She paired with Valentin Chmerkovskiy.
 McKellar and Chmerkovskiy were eliminated on Week 8, finishing in 6th place.

-She had a guest appearance in the Impractical Jokers season four episode six titled "The Blunder Years".
-She made another guest appearance in the season seven episode ten titled "Speech Impediment".
+She had a guest appearance in the sixth episode of Impractical Jokers season four, which was titled "The Blunder Years".
+She made another guest appearance in season seven, episode ten, "Speech Impediment".

 In 2015, she starred in the Netflix original series Project Mc2 as The Quail.

-She has starred in several Hallmark Channel films, including Crown for Christmas, My Christmas Dream, Campfire Kiss, Love and Sunshine, Christmas at Dollywood, and You, Me & the Christmas Trees as well as the Hallmark Movies & Mysteries series The Matchmaker Mysteries.
+She has starred in several Hallmark Channel films, including Crown for Christmas, My Christmas Dream, Campfire Kiss, Love and Sunshine, Christmas at Dollywood, and You, Me & the Christmas Trees, as well as the Hallmark Movies & Mysteries series The Matchmaker Mysteries.

-McKellar is a judge on Fox’s Domino Masters which premiered on March 9, 2022.
+McKellar was a judge on the single season of Fox's Domino Masters which premiered on March 9, 2022.